 Over many years, our highly experienced team have investigated building failure associated with subsidence, heave and landslip.
 We are F.C.A regulated and registered in the handling of insurance claims and, as a result, we are able to deal in a resolute manner with the negotiation of any associated insurance claims on your behalf.

 The investigations are carried out to determine the cause of the damage.
 These consist where appropriate of trial pits to research the buildings foundation, boreholes to obtain details of soil at depth, laboratory testing of soil samples and monitoring of the building.

 Subsidence and heave are perils generally covered by a domestic building insurance policy.
 It is not uncommon for a policy excess to apply for a claim for these perils.
-EAP are F.C.A. registered in the negotiation of insurance claims.
+EAP are authorised and regulated by the Financial Conduct Authority in the negotiation of insurance claims.
 For many years, we have resolutely negotiated with insurers and their agents in claims for subsidence, heave and landslip.